gohypergiant/standard-toolkit/documentation/adrs/001-documentation-tool.md

   - Ext - will require an extension/plugin
 - __Setup__ - ease of getting it running: easy, or hard

+### Notes

+#### RSPress / Vocs

+These tools are robust and fairly mature.
+Getting up and running with the basics is straightforward.
+Their offerings are very similar and their limitations are also similar.

+RSPress lacks the ability to display a sandbox for a typescript module (and its dependencies) natively; however, there is support for displaying an interactive React.js component preview.
+A typescript solution is not too far off, with some work, using something like StackBlitz or Sandpack SDKs; it will take a fair amount of effort to get up and running and then long-term maintenance.

 [Docsify]: https://docsify.js.org/#/
 [Docusaurus]: https://docusaurus.io/
 [Docz]: https://www.docz.site/